 In this course students investigate concepts related to modern physics such as quantum mechanics, relativity, and nuclear physics.
 Students will analyze motion in one and two dimensions and the forces behind the motion.
 They will investigate work, power, energy and efficiency within a system as well as the law of conservation of energy.
 Lastly, students will explore gravitational, electric, and magnetic fields and their interactions.
-Unique to the new science curriculums, students will also be able to complete a student-directed study to explore a topic of personal interest relevant to Physics 30.
+Unique to the new science curriculum, students will also be able to complete a student-directed study to explore a topic of personal interest relevant to Physics 30.
 Please remember, good math skills are important for success in this course.

 Prerequisite: Physical Science 20

 - Teacher: Michelle O'brien

 Forensic Science involves the use of scientific principles to analyze evidence for legal investigations.
 Forensic scientists collect, preserve, and analyse scientific evidence during the course of an investigation.
 In this course you will look at crime scene analysis, finger print analysis, trace evidence (including hair, fibers and poisons), DNA profiling, blood, forensic ballistics and manner of death.